Scientific name: Myriophyllum spicatum

 Why Should I Care?

 Eurasian watermilfoil forms dense mats on the water surface, interfering with recreational activities, displacing native vegetation, causing flooding, and clogging water intakes.
-It can infest an entire lake quickly and provides poor habitat and a low-quality food source.
-Mats of vegetation provide good mosquito habitat.
-Eurasian watermilfoil’s ability to hybridize with native northern milfoil threatens the survival of our native milfoil species.
+It can infest an entire lake quickly and is a low-quality food source for wildlife.
+It provides poor habitat for many native aquatic species and is good habitat for mosquitos.
+Eurasian watermilfoil’s ability to hybridize with native northern milfoil threatens the native species’ survival.

 How Can We Stop It?

-Clean, drain, and dry your boat and any other equipment or gear that has entered potentially infested waters.
+Clean, drain, and dry boats and any other equipment or gear that has entered potentially infested waters.
+This noxious weed spreads through fragments that easily grow into new plants.
 Never transport aquatic plants between water bodies, and do not release aquarium plants into any water body.
 Eurasian watermilfoil is on Washington’s Wetlands and Aquatics Quarantine list, meaning it is prohibited to transport, buy, sell, offer for sale, or distribute Eurasian watermilfoil plants or plant parts.
 Eurasian watermilfoil also is listed as a Class B noxious weed in Washington, meaning it is designated for control in certain state regions.

 What Are Its Characteristics?

-- Reddish flower spikes emerge a few inches above the water with small pinkish flowers and one short leaf below each flower.
+• Reddish flower spikes grow a few inches above the water.
+Flowers are small, pinkish, and have one short leaf below each flower.

 How Do I Distinguish It From Native Species?